PhaserEditor2D/phasereditor2d-scripts-core/README.md

 The static `getChildren()` method returns the children of the root script:

 ```
-const children = RootScriptNode.getChildren(gameObject, "myScripts");
+const children = RootScript.getChildren(gameObject, "myScripts");
 ```

-You can create variants of the **RootScriptNode** and use different keys.
+You can create variants of the **RootScript** and use different keys.

 ## OnEventScript